-The last crescent moon appears in the sky, suggesting waning energies.
+A nearly invisible last crescent moon appears in the sky, suggesting waning energies.
 So, another interpretation of this color illustration could be a celebration of Evynd's success ending a raid or battle.
 Not having read the novel, the actual representation is uncertain, but the imagery certainly carries a message about the couple's relationship.

 A Final Comment

 Kinuko Craft's work shows an artist truly dedicated and engaged in her expression and style.
-A quote from Carl Jung seems appropriate here:

 Recognition and fame can often overshadow humility, but this lady remains soft-spoken and true to her inner calling.
 Aspiring artists should not feel they can never accomplish work worthy as Mrs. Craft's, as success comes from the fulfillment and satisfaction in the process of creative expression as it evolves.

 Be sure speakers are HIGH for the following video.

 http://www.locusmag.com/2002/Issue08/Craft.html (biographical information and interview by Karen Haber)

 http://www.kycraft.com/biography_mc.html (former link on Chicago days by Mahlon Craft)

 http://www.borsini-burr.com/cm/Artists/Kinuko%20Y%20Craft.html?gclid=CM6XxIS7yrgCFejm7AodGRkA6w (timeline information re major onset of illustrating children's picture books and fantasy books and posters)